Nora Dunn

 Nora Dunn (born April 29, 1952) is an American actress and comedian.
-Dunn first garnered widespread popularity during her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1985 to 1990.
-Following her departure from SNL, she played Dr. Reynolds in The Nanny from 1998 to 1999, and she has originated the role of Muriel in Home Economics since 2021.
+She first garnered popularity during her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1985 to 1990.
+Following her departure from SNL, she played Dr. Reynolds in The Nanny from 1998 to 1999, and she had a recurring role as Muriel in Home Economics from 2021 to 2022.

 Early life

 Dunn was born in Chicago, Illinois, the daughter of Margaret (née East), a nurse, and John Dunn, a musician and poet.
-Her brother is actor Kevin Dunn, and sister is Cathy Zimmerman.
-She was raised in a Catholic family, and has Irish, English, Scottish, and German ancestry.
+She has two brothers, actor Kevin Dunn and Michael Dunn, a high school history teacher and football coach, as well as one sister, Cathy Zimmerman.
+She was raised in a Catholic family, and has Irish, English, Scottish and German ancestry.
+She attended the School of the Art Institute of Chicago.

 Career

 Saturday Night Live

 Dunn joined SNL in 1985 with the return of Lorne Michaels as executive producer.
 The 1985–1986 season proved to be a ratings disaster, and she was one of only five cast members who was not fired at its end (the others were newcomers Jon Lovitz, A. Whitney Brown, Dennis Miller and longtime featured player Al Franken).

 Dunn's characters included half of "The Sweeney Sisters" lounge act alongside Jan Hooks, as well as talk show host Pat Stevens (which became a popular recurring role starting in the low-rated 1985–1986 season), melodramatic French hooker Babette, and film buff Ashley Ashley from the "Actors on Film" sketch from the 1985–1986 season.
 Her impressions included Ann Landers, Imelda Marcos, Liza Minnelli, Tyne Daly, Joan Baez, Martina Navratilova, and Cokie Roberts.

 Dunn made headlines in 1990 when she, along with original musical guest Sinéad O'Connor, boycotted an episode that was hosted by comedian Andrew Dice Clay because they found his misogynistic humor offensive.
 Looking back on the incident ahead of SNL's 40th anniversary, she explained, "Lorne said, 'Andrew Dice Clay was a phenomenon worth examining.'
 And yeah, he was a phenomenon, but if you’re going to examine him, he shouldn’t be the host, you should write an article.
 We didn’t examine the hosts of "SNL."
 We supported them, we wrote for them, and we made them look good.
-Otherwise you’d never get a host.
-You’re there to make them look good […] My objection to Andrew Dice Clay was that his character was only about one thing: abusing women and laughing about abusing women.
+Otherwise you'd never get a host.
+You're there to make them look good [...]
+My objection to Andrew Dice Clay was that his character was only about one thing: abusing women and laughing about abusing women.
 There was nothing else behind it.
 There was nothing else about it except to make him look harmless."